lrodero/onodrim/README.md

 Requirements, Download & Installation
 =====================================

 Onodrim requires Java v1.6 (at least).
-Also, [Ant](http://ant.apache.org/ (v1.6.0 at least) is needed to compile and generate its documentation.
+Also, [Ant](http://ant.apache.org/ (v1.6.0 at least) will be handy to compile the source code and generate its Javadoc documentation.

 Onodrim is available through github.
 A copy of it can be downloaded by running the following code: